mycrocast/webplayer-documentation/sticky-footer.md

 ```

 ### mcc-player-initial-button
-Adjusts the properties of the button shown initially when a stream is available.
+Adjusts the properties of the button shown initially when a stream is available, containing the title of an available stream.
 The class can be used to change its size as well.
 When the stream title is too long for the button to contain it, it will be cut off and replaced with "..." at the end of the element.

 Example:

 ```
-mycrocast-floating-button-player::part(mcc-player-initial-button) {
+mycrocast-sticky-footer-player::part(mcc-player-initial-button) {
     background-color: #555555;
     width: 30rem;
     border: 2px solid #ff2000;